statamic/docs/content/collections/tips/storing-users-in-a-database.md

     php please auth:migration
     php artisan migrate
     ```
-4. (optional) If you are using the Statamic forgot password form, add the following method to your User model
+4. Optional: If you are using the Statamic forgot password form, add the following method to your User model
     ```php
     public function sendPasswordResetNotification($token)
     {